Best Online Cloud Backup Service and Cloud Storage Solution

 If you’re still having trouble trying to decide which type of backup or storage solution is best for you, don’t be alarmed.
 There are many possible factors to consider when trying to choose the best backup or storage type.

 To help make things a little easier, though, here are a few major points you should consider when deciding where to put your important data and files.

-An online backup service is best:
+An cloud backup service is best:

 - When you want an easy, automated backup process.